 Upon bezel diagnostics being invoked, the Host shall acquire the Ford config part number and transfer this data to the PDC HMI to facilitate viewing.

-Diagnostics
+Diagnostics (CAN)

-The following sections detail ISO-14229-based diagnostic services supported.
+The following sections detail ISO-14229 over CAN based diagnostic services supported.
+The context of use is typically during manufacturing and dealer / garage repair.

-The scope of diagnostics services will be restricted to the ANC/PS feature; implemented by the NVH Service in the QNX domain.
-It will not detail diagnostics from related components; as they are the responsibility of the corresponding component.
-These include:
+The scope of diagnostics services will be restricted to the ANC/PS/AVAS features; implemented by the NVH Service in the QNX domain.
+It will not detail diagnostics from related or dependent components; as they fall outside of the scope of this document.

-Vehicle CAN signal / missing message faults.

-Microphone ADC driver related diagnostics.

-A2B network related diagnostics.

-Configuration and related diagnostics.

-Certain classes of misconfiguration faults that are technically not NVH Service related.
-For example a DE configuration which enables ANC and yet disables all ANC microphones.

-Note that specific DID / routine / DTC values may not be present in this document; as they serve as placeholders until the release of the corresponding Infotainment Diagnostic Specification (IDS) specification.
-Effort will be made to update this specification as these values are resolved.

-The NVH Service will interface to Vehicle Diagnostic Services (VDS) via Franca IDL interface (FIDL).
-VDS will support a separate interface for each diagnostic service.

 The following sections are grouped by supported diagnostic services.